 The practice had policies and procedures to report, investigate, respond and learn from accidents, incidents and significant events.
 Staff knew about these and understood their role in the process.
+We were shown documentation of accidents and incidents that had occurred within the last 12 months.
 The practice recorded, responded to and discussed all incidents to reduce risk and support future learning.